C4AI/Pira/README.md

 # Applications
-Cação, F. N., José, M. M., Oliveira, A. S., Spindola, S., Costa, A. H. R., & Cozman, F. G. (2021).
-[DEEPAGÉ: Answering Questions in Portuguese about the Brazilian Environment](https://arxiv.org/pdf/2110.10015.pdf).

 Rodrigues, L. A., & Vieira, M. H. D. S. (2021).
 [Autosumm: Architecture for a Multi-Document Abstractive Summarization System](https://pcs.usp.br/pcspf/wp-content/uploads/sites/8/2021/12/Monografia_PCS3560_SEM_2021_Grupo_S20.pdf).

-Cação, F. N., Costa, A. H. R., Unterstell, N., Yonaha, L., Stec, T., & Ishisaki, F. (2022).
-[Tracking environmental policy changes in the Brazilian Federal Official Gazette.
-In International Conference on Computational Processing of the Portuguese Language](10.1007/978-3-030-98305-5_24).
-Springer, Cham, p.
-256-66.

 Pellicer, L. F. A. O., Pirozelli, P., Costa, A. H. R., & Inoue, A. (2022).
 [PTT5-Paraphraser: Diversity and Meaning Fidelity in Automatic Portuguese Paraphrasing.
 In International Conference on Computational Processing of the Portuguese Language](10.1007/978-3-030-98305-5_28).
 Springer, Cham, p.
 299-309.

+Pirozelli, P., Brandão, A. A. F., Peres, S. M., Cozman, F. G. (2022).
+To Answer or not to Answer?
+Filtering Questions for QA Systems.
+11th Brazilian Conference on Intelligent Systems (BRACIS).

 In case you cite our work, please contact us: we will be very happy of referencing it here.
 E-mail: paulo.pirozelli.silva@usp.br.